restyled-io/restyled.io-static/content/docs/Migrating-to-GitHub-Actions.md

 ## Differences

-Assuming you use the example workflow above, in an attempt to keep behavior as close to the original Restyled jobs as possible, you will find the following
+The above example workflow attempts to keep behavior as close to the original Restyled jobs as possible.
+However, certain parts of the experience will change, hopefully in unimportant ways.
-differences:

 ### Status